kibettheophilus/kibettheophilus/README.md

 I'm a software engineer.
 I mostly work in Android, but dabble in backend work as well.

 # I'm Interested in...
-- Build tools
+- Tooling and developer experience
-- Compilers and programing language design
+- Compilers and programming language design
 - Open source
-- ...and anything tooling in general

 # I'm currently learning...
 - Kotlin Multiplatform